-To understand how and why the business analytics field is growing, we need to answer the question, “what does business analytics do?”
+To understand how and why the business analytics field is growing, we can answer the question, “what does business analytics do?”

-To answer this we will look at the goals and tasks handled by a business analyst.
+Let’s look at the goals and tasks handled by a business analyst.
 Business analytics is a field that drives practical, data-driven changes in a business.
 It is a practical application of statistical analysis that focuses on providing actionable recommendations.
 Analysts in this field focus on how to apply the insights they derive from data.
-Their goal is to draw concrete conclusions about a business by answering specific questions about why things happened, what will happen and what should be done.
+Their goal is to draw concrete conclusions about a business by answering specific questions about why things happened, what will happen and what should be done

 Business analytics combines the fields of management, business and computer science.
-The business aspect requires both a high-level understanding of the business as well as the practical limitations that exist.
-The analytical part requires an understanding of data, statistics and computer science.
+The business aspect entails both a high-level understanding of the business as well as the practical limitations that exist.
+The analytical part involves an understanding of data, statistics and computer science.
 This combination of fields allows business analysts to bridge the gap between management and technology.
-Effective communication and problem-solving are also key elements of business analytics to translate insights from data to information that is easily communicated to executives.
+Effective communication and problem-solving are also elements of business analytics to translate insights from data to information that is easily communicated to executives.

 Business intelligence is a related field that also uses data to help understand and inform a business.
 What is the difference in goals of business analytics compared to business intelligence?
 Though both fields use data to answer questions business intelligence aims to understand what has happened in an organization to get to where you are.
 This includes measuring and tracking key performance indicators (KPIs.)
 Business analytics, on the other hand, aims to inform changes to a business through utilization of predictive models that provide insight into the outcome of proposed changes.